koodaamo/wwproxy/README.md

 # wwproxy

-Twisted WebSocket to WAMP proxy
+This is a [Twisted](https://twistedmatrix.com) WebSocket to [WAMP](https://wamp-proto.org) proxy.

-Make WAMP calls without supporting the WAMP protocol.
+Running your own wwproxy makes it possible to make WAMP calls without supporting the WAMP protocol.

 To start the proxy, run: